Adnan-2k03/nexus_final/MEMBER_1_INTRODUCTION_DEMO.md

 > - Joining random lobbies and getting toxic teammates
 > - Finally finding a group... and they're all Bronze when you're Platinum
 >
-> By the time you find decent teammates, your gaming session is half over. **This is the problem we solved.**"
+> By the time you find decent teammates, your gaming session is half over.
+>
+> Or worse - you're building an esports team.
+Every single day you're too tired to post recruitment details in Discord channels again.
+'Looking for Diamond support player, must know these agents, available 8pm-12pm for rank pushing...'
+Copy, paste, post.
+Every.
+Single.
+Day.
+>
+> **This is the problem we solved.**"

 **What to do:**
 - Make eye contact, show frustration (relatable!)